Muniru0/build_wallet/README.md

 Build a simple bitcoin wallet on testnet.

 # Run.
-You need to run the script in a node repl for the expected output
+You need to run the script(working_index.js) in a node repl for the expected output